ShaeBrown/chord-flask/readme.md

 ![keypath](./img/keypath.png)

 ## Run tests
-Postman tests can be run by calling this [script](./dht/test/run_postman_tests.sh), or if you have postman installed:
+Postman tests can be run by calling this [script](./dht/test/run_postman_tests.sh), which starts all the chord nodes, and redis servers.

+Or if you have postman installed:

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/ab23f768f73247af8bb0)

-Just make sure there are 5 servers running on port 5000, 5001, 5002, 5003, 5007
+Just make sure there are 5 servers running on port 5000, 5001, 5002, 5003, 5007, each with a redis server

 Unit tests can be run using:
 ```